-Expats are often more open to talking about their finances and financial situation than most but they are still not great at it.
+Expats are often more open to talking about their finances and financial situation than most.
+However, they are still not great at it either.
 A lot of people are really lost when it comes to their finances and what they should be doing with their money.
-They are not sure where or even how to seek out information and are often reluctant to admit they don’t know where to start.
+They are not sure where or even how to seek out information.
+They are often reluctant to admit they don’t know where to start.

-In expat forums questions around this topic come up all the time.
+In online forums questions around expat finances come up all the time.
 Questions range from the very general – what should we be doing with our money, through to more specific ones around offshore banking and tax issues.
 There is no one right answer for anyone.
 So many variables are involved even when you are not an expat but once you are an expat those variables increase tenfold.
 If you are a couple from different countries you can pile on a few more variables.

 Look at where you are now